Manuel-Steinberg/Audit/Security.md

 - [ ] set `rel="noopener noreferrer"` in `<a target="_blank" ... />`
 - [ ] redirect http to https
 - [ ] check your sitemap urls
+- [ ] use as few as possible platforms, tools, engines etc.

 ##### User Input